 I’m confident when I say that I have made a lot of bad choices in my life.
 In some ways, it feels like my life hasn’t been my own.
-It’s like my memories, my history, my substance has been part of a movie where have played the audience and my actions are that of someone else’s.
+It’s like my memories, my history, my substance has been part of a movie where I have played the audience and my actions are that of someone else’s.

-In my younger days, I stole cars and double-decker buses for the fun of it.
+In my younger days, I stole a double-decker buse for the fun of it.
 It’s safe to say I have pissed off more people than I dare think about and more importantly, I’ve let down many that I have had the pleasure of calling a friend.

 So this is my journey to become a better man and thus, a better father!